 As scary as they may sound, they are easily curable if found early by the owner.
 They are quite different in appearance from a simple skin tag and don’t seem to have any correlation between them, but it isn’t always easy to differentiate them, especially if you’re not familiar with how they look like.

-Although skin tags on dogs are often not painful or sensitive, skin diseases such as tumors can make your dog feel pain when touching it as well as cause inflamed areas and the development of sore skin.
+Although skin tags are often not painful or sensitive, skin diseases such as tumors can make your dog feel pain when touching it as well as cause inflamed areas and the development of sore skin.
 These tumors can also cause liquid secretion.

 Signs of skin cancer are skin areas with spots colored in brown, gray, black or red.
 They tend to occur in the mouth, lips and even your dog’s pawns, and look like lesions.
 Can be painful as well as get infections and may cause your dog to limp if they are on your dog’s feet.